cobrateam/splinter/docs/index.rst

 * :doc:`Chrome WebDriver </drivers/chrome>`
 * :doc:`Firefox WebDriver </drivers/firefox>`
-* :doc:`Remote WebDriver </drivers/remote>`

 Headless drivers
 ++++++++++++++++

-The following drivers don't open a browser to run your actions (but has its own dependencies, check the specific docs for each driver):
+The following drivers don't open a browser to run your actions (but each has its own dependencies, check the specific docs for each driver):

 * :doc:`Chrome WebDriver (headless option) </drivers/chrome>`